FranRod2310/ProjectsSoftwareEngineeringCourse/SE202526/Milestone3/UserStory3/README.md

    1. Enter the tutorial.
    2. Click on a copper tile.
    3. Leave the tutorial.
    4. Enter again to check if everything resetted.
-(0 copper0)
+(0 copper)

 `Test 2`:
    1. Enter the tutorial.